Mandatory for ALL Graduate Students:

 Required EVERY YEAR during your graduate career.

 All Graduate Assistants are required to complete annual compliance training.
-This year’s training will focus on the University's Compliance Program, the University Code of Conduct, Managing Intellectual Property, and Key Reminders.
+This year’s training will focus on the University's Compliance Program, the Code of Conduct, and the University's Guide to the State Code of Ethics.
 Please note that consistent with Article 13 of the Graduate Employee Union contract, this training is considered part of the workload of graduate assistants.
 The training should take approximately 30 minutes to complete.

 Training is available online, through Learning@Work.